What Is the Strongest Foundation For a House?

 Foundations are mostly constructed from strong material so they can hold the house in place even during earthquakes and cyclones.
 Therefore, they are generally made up of concrete which is the strongest construction material.

-What is Need of Strongest and Best Foundation for a House?
+What is the Need for Strongest and Best Foundation for a House?

 The strength of a house depends on its foundation.
 The purpose of providing a foundation to the house is to hold the structure above it and keep it upright.
 On the other side, a poorly constructed foundation can be dangerous to the occupants and the neighborhood.